 Here, you can walk along stream-lined sidewalks and stare up at Durham’s Lucky Strike Tower.
 Oh, and when the hive is buzzing, check out the activity happening around the Burt’s Bees HQ.

 You’ll find tons of history and a beautiful open green space at Bennett Place (4409 Bennett Memorial Rd)!
 With restored historic structures, living history events and tours, feel like you’re with General Joseph E. Johnston and General William T. Sherman during the largest surrender of the American Civil War.

 Sarah P. Duke Gardens

-Sarah P. Duke Gardens (420 Anderson St) is a 55-acre planned garden, filled with open space, ponds, and scenic beauty along every turn.
+Sarah P. Duke Gardens (420 Anderson St) is a 55-acre planned garden, filled with open space, ponds, and scenic beauty around every turn.
 It’s the perfect place to stroll and there is something blooming all year round.
 We suggest stopping by the Garden Center and buying some duck food and fish-counting in the Koi pond!

 Note: Parking is not free ($2/Hour) but there is no charge to enter Sarah P. Duke Gardens!

 As one of the South’s largest plantations and once spanning 30,000 acres with 900 slaves, Historic Stagville (5828 Old Oxford Hwy) is a preserved slice of history.
 The site is now used to teach about the lives and work of the enslaved population, with free tours available.